 A System Preference is available - Require Employment Record for District Assignment - that determines how District Employment records work in conjunction with District Assignment records.
 The Employment tool creates a district employment record; the District Assignment tool creates a school or building employment record.

-Employment Editor information
+Employment Editor Information

 The fields available on this editor may vary by state.
 Follow your state's policies and procedures to meet reporting requirements.